“Realize deeply that the present moment is all you ever really have”Ekhart Tolle

 So is it some kind of religion?

 Nope, not at all!
 While obviously deeply rooted in Buddhist tradition, mindfulness has a very solid foundation in the world of science and medicine.
 In fact, MBSR, the type of mindfulness I’m trained in was set up in the University of Massachusetts Medical Centre by Jon Kabat-Zinn to help those experiencing both mental and physical pain.
 So anyone of any religious beliefs, or lack thereof, can practice mindfulness.
 In science, the field of study concerned with the mindfulness is called Neuroplasticity.
-Which is a fancy pants ways of saying that our brains are changeable, and by intentionally focusing our awareness, we can physically change the structure of our brains!
+Which really just means that our brains are changeable, and by intentionally focusing our awareness, we can physically change the structure of our brains!
 Pretty cool.